EMNJavaProject/Immutable_collections_java8/README.md

-Immutable_collections_java8
+Immutable collections Java 8 Library
 ===========================

-Immutable collections java 8 project
+This project is under MIT Licence.

+This project is an attempt to provide an implementation of immutable collections using new Java8 features.